-Vocals, lead guitar, rhythm guitar, bass, drums – zero keyboards.
+Vocals, lead guitar, rhythm guitar, bass, drums – zero keyboards – at least not much of it.
 Hmm!
 This would usually be the recipe of which Heavy Metal is made of?
 And truly so, the Greek band Marauder graces us with their 6th full length studio album Bullethead carved out of a block of solid, steely #metal.

 Their brand of Heavy and Power Metal really cuts it down to bare bones only – most of the time.
-Riffs, licks and solos evoking memories of Iron Maiden without the screams of Bruce Dickinson, delivered in a somewhat scratchy, gruff way to boot by the new front man Nikos (Mygas) Antonogiannakis, taking over from Alexandros Kostarakos.
-Mix a few parts of Black Sabbath into the fray and you about got the idea.
+Riffs, licks and solos evoking memories of Iron Maiden without the screams of Bruce Dickinson.
+Delivered in a somewhat scratchy, gruff way to boot by the new front man Nikos (Mygas) Antonogiannakis.
+Mix a few parts of Black Sabbath, Dream Evil and Krokus into the fray and you about got the idea.

 None of the tracks are shorter than four minutes, which means they did not jump onto the commercial bandwagon too much.
 But this is also often a sign of superior quality.
 And true to their Power Metal flavor very prevalent in this record, they also have this somewhat eerie ability to churn out catchy hooks and melodies.

-Marauder seem to be mainly known in the Greek #metal community after all these years of existence.
+Marauder seem to be mainly known in the Greek metal community after all these years of existence.
 There are also a number of other Marauders, Merauders and what have you in existence in other locations, which again does not help things.
-So, slaving on in relative obscurity they tend to deliver piece over piece of solid #metal to their fan base.
+So, slaving on in relative obscurity they tend to deliver piece over piece of solid metal to their fan base.
 Methinks that the global powers that be smile a bit more on them since they signed on to a record company.
 But still: I am amazed how some bands still refuse to play the full spectrum of instruments social media offer to them.
-And yes, I know all of this sucks, but what can you do when you want fame.
-Or perhaps they don’t?
+And yes, I know all of this sucks.
+But what can you do when you want fame?
+Or – then – perhaps they don’t?

 And don’t they take their sweet time releasing albums.
 Starting in the early ’90s, they delivered new material every four years or so.
 This is pretty lengthy, when wanting to keep up interest, oomph and speed of progression.
 To illustrate, the remarkable Elegy of Blood got nailed to their cross in 2012, with Bullethead coming out this early May 2016.

 For all you Heavy Metal fans out there, this album is definitely for you.
 And Bullethead is varied enough to please the acolytes of Power Metal too.
-This one is going into my #metal collection.
+This one goes into my metal collection, for sure.
 Good’un, they rock.

 Go and get it: